I like researching, walking, shoestring backpacking to places that took a long time to find information on, and making maps.

 - Personal & startup writing on Medium

-- Photography on Unsplash used by companies like Adobe and Xero
+- Photography on Unsplash used by companies like Adobe, Xero, and Buffer.

 My short bio:

 I’m a Vancouver-born, Chinese-Canadian content marketing consultant, writer, and project starter.
 I run a content marketing agency based in Hong Kong, specialising in the web and mobile app development, impact investing, and startup industries.
 My mission is to share East Asia’s entrepreneurial talent and creativity with an English-speaking global audience.

 I have worked in social innovation and startup spaces in Canada, the United Kingdom, Hong Kong, and Japan.
 Some of the organisations I’ve contributed to are TEDxYouth@HongKong as a founding team member, SOW Asia, LearnLab China (光合空間) to create accelerator programs in Hong Kong and China, LaunchPilots (領創派) and MakerBay (工匠灣), Hong Kong’s first makerspace.

 I am an avid reader and history enthusiast, heavily influenced by post-colonial theory.
 I highly appreciate aesthetics, attention to detail, and technical aptitude in any field of pursuit.
 I love waking up to a fresh early morning, bouldering, and brewing tea or coffee.
 My preferred modes of transport are cycling, walking, and taking trains.

 Athena runs a boutique content marketing agency with an East Asian focus for startups and web and mobile app development.
 She has worked with organisations in the impact investing space such as SOW Asia and LearnLab China (光合空間) to create accelerator programs in Hong Kong and China.
 She prefers to work with companies that create explicit or implicit social impact like LaunchPilots (領創派), which empowers university student leaders, and MakerBay (工匠灣), Hong Kong’s first makerspace.